julsehn/docs/src/docs/installing/installing-windows.md

 Do not use unofficial versions of Windows, such as Ghost Specter or tiny10/11. **They are not supported** and may contain **undetectable malware** and/or security vulnerabilities.
 :::

 1. Get a USB containing a Windows image.
-Ventoy, and the official Windows media creation tool are the only methods that can be used to create a Windows USB.
+Rufus, and the official Windows media creation tool are the only methods that can be used to create a Windows USB.
 If you want to skip step 2, you can use Rufus, as they can bypass Windows 11 requirements.

 2. Bypassing Windows 11 installation checks: